alpine9000/squirt/README.md

-# squirt - Remotely manage Amigas via TCP/IP from modern systems
+# squirt - Remotely manage your Amiga over TCP/IP from modern systems

 `squirtd` is a small server (the executable is less than 5kb) that lets you remotely manage your Amiga over TCP/IP using set of command lines tools running on a modern system.